netxms/netxms-doc/admin/appendix.rst

 Syntax:

 .. code-block:: shell

    nxget [options] host [parameter [parameter ...]]

-Where *host* is the name or IP address of the host running NetXMS agent; and *parameter* is aparameter or list name, depending on given options.
-By default, nxget will attempt to retrieve thevalue of one given parameter, unless given options override it.
+Where *host* is the name or IP address of the host running NetXMS agent; and *parameter* is a parameter or a list name, depending on given options.
+By default, nxget will attempt to retrieve the value of one given parameter, unless given options override it.

 Valid options for nxget